5 Gallon Paint Bucket Weight, Specs & Buyer's Guide [2026]

-Last Updated: January 30, 2026 | Written by PailHQ Industrial Packaging Team | Reviewed by commercial painting industry professionals
+Last Updated: May 4, 2026 | Written by PailHQ Industrial Packaging Team

 Related guides: 5 Gallon Bucket at Home Depot vs Lowes | HDPE Chemical Compatibility | Bulk Bucket Pricing